balderdashy/sails-docs/concepts/ORM/Validations.md

 In Sails/Waterline, model attributes always have some kind of data type guarantee.
 This is above and beyond any physical-layer constraints which might exist in your underlying database&mdash;it's more about providing a way for developers to maintain reasonable assumptions about the data that goes in or comes out of a particular model.

-This data type guarantee is used for logical validation of results and criteria.
+This data type guarantee is used for logical validation and coercion of results and criteria.
 Here is a list of the data types supported by Sails and Waterline:

 | Data Type        | Usage                         | Description                                                  |
 |:----------------:|:----------------------------- |:------------------------------------------------------------ |